ianfhunter/GNOLL/README.md

 ### Prerequisites

 The following details are for Ubuntu 18.04 or higher.
-Visit the wiki for other platforms (note: nothing there yet)
 ```
-sudo apt-get install bison flex
+sudo apt-get install bison flex make python3-pip -y
 ```

 ### Building